Meet Our SAROI Fellows!

 Dr. Kaitlyn Davis is a Registered Professional Archaeologist and doctoral candidate in archaeology at the University of Colorado, Boulder.
 Kaitlyn is interested in interaction processes and changes in land use over time in the Pueblo Southwest.
 She earned her MA in anthropology (archaeology) from the University of Colorado and her BA in anthropology and environmental science from the University of Notre Dame.
-She also recently began an archaeology position with the US Forest Service in May 2021.
+She also recently began an archaeology position with the US Forest Service in May 2021 and will start as an Assistant Professor at Northern Arizona University in Fall 2023.
 Her SAROI project is an extension of her dissertation research and involves collecting and using infrared data to assess the heat-retaining properties and continued utility of Ancestral Pueblo agricultural fields.
 As part of her efforts to make archaeological and geospatial data more accessible to stakeholders and the public, she also will be working on developing StoryMaps.

 Kelly Goldberg, University of South Carolina, 2021-2022